michael-haerle/regression_project/README.md

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is: Contract Type and churn are independent
+- The null hypothesis (H<sub>0</sub>) is: The Decade Built and Tax Value are independent.
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between churn and Contract Type
+- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between tax value and the Decade Built.

 #### Confidence level and alpha value:
 - I established a 95% confidence level
 - alpha = 1 - confidence, therefore alpha is 0.05

 #### Results:
-- We reject the null hypothesis that Contract Type and churn are independent
+- We reject the null hypothesis that The Decade Built and Tax Value are independent
-- There is a relationship between churn and Contract Type
+- There is a relationship between tax value and the Decade Built
-- P-Value 3.2053427834370596e-153
+- 3.9309219442730487e-16
-- Chi2 702.26
+- Chi2 214095.42
-- Degrees of Freedom 2
+- Degrees of Freedom 208846

 ### Stats Test 2: Chi Square

-#### Hypothesis(First Plot):
-- The null hypothesis (H<sub>0</sub>) is: Phone Service and churn are independent
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between churn and Phone Service

-#### Confidence level and alpha value(First Plot):
-- I established a 95% confidence level
-- alpha = 1 - confidence, therefore alpha is 0.05

-#### Results(First Plot):
-- We fail to reject the null hypothesis that Phone Service and churn are independent
-- There appears to be no relationship between churn and Phone Service
-- P-Value 0.11104986402814591
-- Chi2 2.54
-- Degrees of Freedom 1

-#### Hypothesis(Second Plot):
-- The null hypothesis (H<sub>0</sub>) is: Females who have Phone Service and churn are independent
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between churn and Females with Phone Service

-#### Confidence level and alpha value(Second Plot):
-- I established a 95% confidence level
-- alpha = 1 - confidence, therefore alpha is 0.05

-#### Results(Second Plot):
-- We reject the null hypothesis that Females who have Phone Service and churn are independent
-- There is a relationship between churn and Females with Phone Service
-- P-Value 0.0298505787547087
-- Chi2 4.72
-- Degrees of Freedom 1

-### Stats Test 3: Chi Square

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is: People who are above the Avg Monthly Charge and Below the Avg Tenure are independent with churn
+- The null hypothesis (H<sub>0</sub>) is: The Year Built in LA and Tax value are independent.
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between churn and people who are above the Avg Monthly Charge and Below the Avg Tenure
+- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between Tax Value and the Year Built in LA.

 #### Confidence level and alpha value:
 - I established a 95% confidence level